Entry Requirements for MPhil in Chinese Studies

 Language Requirements for MPhil and PhD in Chinese Studies

-Proficiency in Chinese: Applicants should have a good result in Chinese language paper in Hong Kong Advanced Level Examination (AS Level), Hong Kong Diploma of Secondary Education (HKDSE) Examination, GCSE, A-level GCE, SAT 1, SAT AP, HSK, STAMP or equivalent examinations.
-Alternatively, applicants can submit a sample paper of at least 5 pages in length written in Chinese to demonstrate proficiency in Chinese to work on Chinese materials as needed for the thesis research.
+Proficiency in Chinese: Applicants should have a good result in the Chinese language paper in Hong Kong Advanced Level Examination (AS Level), Hong Kong Diploma of Secondary Education (HKDSE) Examination, GCSE, A-level GCE, SAT 1, SAT AP, HSK, STAMP or equivalent examinations.
+Alternatively, applicants can submit a sample paper of at least 5 pages in length written in Chinese in order to demonstrate proficiency in Chinese to work on Chinese materials as needed for the thesis research.
 Applicants who have taken a degree programme of which the medium of instruction was Chinese do not need to provide the aforementioned public examination results or sample paper.

 Proficiency in English: Applicants must fulfill the English Language Proficiency Requirement prescribed by the CUHK Graduate School:

-- Possess a pass grade in English in one of the following examinations:
+- Possess a passing grade in English in one of the following examinations: